xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ♦️ Lock XNF to Earn Native Chain Rewards
+## ♦️ Lock XNF to Earn Native Rewards

 - Distinguishing itself from generic aggregators, Xenify takes pride in its avant-garde incentive model that empowers platform users to execute seamless swaps and embark on a rewarding journey by earning rewards every cycle based on their locked XNF.
 These rewards are distributed in the form of native chain tokens — a highly liquid asset — signaling a potentially lucrative return for users who lock XNF.